wdi-sg/cell_phone_html_css/readme.md

 * Add the camera and speaker above the screen

 **Bonus #2**
-* Add app icons to the screen homepage
 * Add the status bar to the top of the screen
 * Add 4 icons to the home row
+* Add your favorite app icons to the home screen